Apple iPhone 16 Pro Max vs Samsung Galaxy XCover6 Pro

 Who should buy each?

-Choose the Apple iPhone 16 Pro Max if: you want the largest display at 6.9", you shoot high-quality photos with a 48MP camera, or you need long battery life with up to 33 hours of video playback.
+Choose the Apple iPhone 16 Pro Max if: you want the largest display at 6.9 inches, you shoot high-quality video in 4K at 120fps, or you need a powerful device for gaming.

-Choose the Samsung Galaxy XCover6 Pro if: you need a user-removable battery for easy swaps, you work in rugged environments requiring military-grade durability, or you want to save money while still getting a solid performance.
+Choose the Samsung Galaxy XCover6 Pro if: you need a user-removable battery for long workdays, you work in rugged conditions, or you prefer physical keys for quick access.
 (6.6" display, 4050 mAh battery)

 Conclusion